H-E-L-P/dmu_products/dmu0/dmu0_UHS/readme.md

 UKIRT Hemisphere Survey
 =======================================================================

-The UHS survey is J band only survey covering a alrge fraction of the northern sky.
+The UHS survey is a J band only survey covering a large fraction of the northern sky.

 The survey is described here: